nidhiii112/Gradle_Toasty/README.md

 # Gradle_Toasty

-This Application Showing the message print with the sign according to the message.
+This Application Showing the message print with the sign according to the messages.
 The Application have 5 Buttons which are ERROR , SUCCESS , INFORMATION , WARNING and IMAGE .

 # Interface of the Application